A Non-Metric Approach to Space, Time and Gravitation: The quasi-metric framework

-Furthermore, it turns out that a degenerate connection which fulfills both (2.1) and (2.3) must necessarily be defined from the form the degenerate connection coefficients take in a GTCS.
-We choose such a degenerate connection on the grounds that it should reproduce the results of the above-mentioned candidate degenerate connection for those particular cases where it satisfies (2.3).
-It may be shown that this criterion yields the unique choice (valid in a GTCS) \eqa {\topstar{\Gamma}}^{\alpha}_{{\mu}t}={\frac{1}{t}}{\delta}_i^{\alpha} {\delta}^i_{\mu}. \ena Note that the spatial indices occurring in equation (2.4) make the degenerate connection explicitly dependent on the structure of quasi-metric space-time.
+Furthermore, it turns out that a degenerate connection which fulfills both equations (2.1) and (2.3) must necessarily be defined from the form the degenerate connection coefficients take in a GTCS.
+We choose such a degenerate connection on the grounds that it should reproduce the results of the above-mentioned candidate degenerate connection for those particular cases where it satisfies equation (2.3).
+It may be shown that the unique choice satisfying this criterion only involves the spatial metric family ${\bf h}_t$ intrinsic to the FHSs.
+We find the connection coefficients (valid in a GTCS) \eqa {\topstar{\Gamma}}^{{\,}{\alpha}}_{{\mu}t}= {\frac{1}{2}}{\delta}_i^{\alpha}{\delta}^j_{\mu}h_{(t)}^{is}h_{(t)sj,t}. \ena Note that the spatial indices occurring in equation (2.4) make the degenerate connection explicitly dependent on the structure of quasi-metric space-time.